michmattera/star-wars-quiz/README.md

 The main goal of the user is answering correctly at least half of the total of questions to win the quiz.

-The game also features a double set of questions ans answer to differentiate from other quiz.
+The game also features a double set of questions and answer to differentiate from other quiz.
 The questions are divided in:
 - The side chosen : You have 15 different questions for each side(In the main page you can chose either the light side or the dark side).
 - You have different numbers of questions depending on the difficulty level the user chose.